Skip to main content

 Also, he would discuss the different business development programmes that are on offer - the BGCN programme "Start, Build, Grow", "Creative East" for established arts businesses - due to start in September - as well as the ICET programme, delivering leadership and management courses.

-To finish off the round of talking, Aaron Riley, one of the Bootcamp participants and a digital marketing entrepreneur, presented a video about the successes that he's had with the Innovation Labs, as well as a message for University students and alumni who are thinking of starting a business (Do.
+To finish off the round of talking, one of the Bootcamp participants and a digital marketing entrepreneur presented a video about the successes that he's had with the Innovation Labs, as well as a message for University students and alumni who are thinking of starting a business (Do.
 It.
-Now) - and to make things more interesting, he sent the video over from the cliffs of Cornwall, some 300 miles (480km) away.
+Now) - and to make things more interesting, the video was sent over from the cliffs of Cornwall, some 300 miles (480km) away.
 It's a glimpse into the one of the upsides of being an entrepreneur or a freelancer - you can work on your business from wherever you want!

 Once the video finished playing, the original plan was to present another Innovation Labs success story with a Stowmarket-based company - but as the person who runs the company wasn't about in the building, the plan was foiled!

 So it was time for people to go and do some more networking.
-Initially, for the first 15 minutes or so, most of the attendees remained indoors.
-During that time, Enterprise Officer Hannah Page came up to speak to me and we were chatting about how things have been getting on following the events of the 20th of July with Enterprise Manager Amy.
+Initially, for the first 15 minutes or so, most of the attendees remained indoors. we would initially have some conversations about how things have been getting on.

 After that, the Alumni Relations Manager, Kate Burgess went round to chat to me for the first time in 95 days - the primary aim of that conversation being to reconcile and to talk about where things are going to go on from there on my journey as a member of the University's Alumni community (and indeed things have moved on - stay tuned to the end of the post!).

 With the weather being nice and warm, it didn't take long until all of the attendees began to make their way outside... and for the next two hours, most of the people who came to the celebration were staying in their own delegations, talking about their own things.
-In my case, I was hanging around with Enterprise Officer Hannah and the Bootcamp group, being quizzed about maths and memory among other social enterprise tidbits along the way (did I not mention in the Bootcamp posts that the Volkert thought I had a good memory?).
+In my case, I was hanging around with the Bootcamp group, being quizzed about maths and memory among other social enterprise tidbits along the way.
 Generally, I found the aura and atmosphere among everybody to be very positive.

 And let's not forget the delicious pork burger too!